damonmac/learn-xgboost/README.md

 #### Sample data

 There are 2660 pairs in csv format in the data directory 1193 neg (start with "0"), and 1467 pos (start with "1").
-The fields then alternate after the label for target, then candidate.
-They include person name, spouse, parent1, parent2, child, person birth year, month, day, country, county, city, location, census year, month, day, country, county, city, location, and death year, month, day, country, county, city, location.
+The fields then alternate after the good (1) or bad (0) label and include person name, spouse name, father name, mother name, child name, person birth detail (year, month, day, country, county, city, location), spouse birth detail (7 fields), child birth detail (7 fields), census detail (year, month, day, country, county, city, location), and death detail (year, month, day, country, county, city, location).
 The last field is a reference id.